-If you have a fireplace, you could be losing about 20% of the energy you use to heat and cool that room right up to it.
+If you have a fireplace, about 20% of the energy you use to heat and cool that room could be drifting out, right up the chimney.
 Why?
 Because most chimney dampers aren’t installed properly or don’t fit quite right.
 So all the warm and cool air you pump in flies right up even with the flue shut.
 Fix your chimney to make that room a lot more comfortable year round.

 Attic vents are another area that most homeowners are unintentionally overlooking.
 Attic vents remove excess heat from your attic year round.
 In the summer, this prevents your attic and roof from overheating, which means that less heat gets transferred down to your living spaces, which in turn means that your home stays cooler longer.

 Of all the different energy saving appliances out there, the hot water tank is the one to replace first.
 Old hot water tanks use significantly more energy to heat your water than newer models.
 And if you aren’t attached to the idea of a tank, moving to a tankless model, which heats water as you need it, will save you even more.

 Your HVAC system is another area that could be draining your home of energy each month.
 There are several issues here:

 - Older systems are much less energy efficient than newer models – if yours is more than 10 years old, consider upgrading.